Summary:

 to $45.

 There is no evidence that the flu in dogs can spread to people.
-However, H3N2 can cause illness in cats.
+However, H3N2 can cause respiratory illness in cats.

 Dogs should avoid contact with dogs that were exposed to dog influenza for 28 days after exposure."

-Overview: What is Dog Flu?
+What is Dog Flu?

-Dog flu is respiratory disease that is a relatively new strain of influenza.
+Dog flu is respiratory disease that is a relatively new strain of canine influenza viruses.
 This virus, belonging to the influenza A family, is a mutated strain of an equine influenza virus that has been detected in horses for more than 40 years.
 It was first reported in January 2004 at a greyhound track in Florida.
 Since then, it has been reported in as many as 18 other states.
 Dogs in shelters, humane societies, and boarding facilities are at particular risk and are often vaccinated.

 The Rate of Infection Can Reach 100%, with 80% Showing Symptoms.